 The concerts are held in the Theatre/Ballroom of the Scarborough Fair Collection, within the Flower of May Holiday Park, Lebberston Cliff, Scarborough YO11 3NU.
 This is a very prestigious venue with superb stage lighting and sound facilities.
 There is also an excellent projection system with two large screens.
 All this helps to enhance the audience's enjoyment of the concerts.

 Although the emphasis is very much on electronic organ music, the Wurlitzer Theatre Organ installed in the Museum is available for use should any visiting artist wish to use it, in addition to the Society's Allen Digital Theatre Organ and their own instrument.

 The venue is fully disabled friendly and is all on one level.
 There is ample free parking adjacent to the Museum.

-Our Concerts are normally on a Monday evening commencing at 7.30pm
+Our Concerts are normally on the third Sunday of each month commencing at 2.30pm.

 Members admission: Free

 Click on the map and drag around to get a better idea of where our venue is.
 You can also zoom in.
 Click on the marker to see address details.

 |August 19th||Brett Wales (more details)|